kksgandhi/personal_site/icebreaker questions.md

  - Would you rather sleep 8 hours a day, or be at half brain capacity for 16 hours a day?
  - Would you pretend to be a flat earther to win a trip to space?
  - What would the world look like if humans had an irresistible urge to steal ice cream every time they saw it?
+ - If you were a marker what would you smell like?
+ - What are your opinions on sneezes?

 [[icebreaker games]]